Instructions to Authors

 Original Articles: The text must contain a maximum of 6,000 words including abstract and references.
-The body of the manuscript should be preceded by a nonstructured abstract (with no sub-headings), with a maximum of 500 words.
-Then, authors should proceed to sections of Introduction, Material and Methods (containing the research’s ethical approval) Results, Discussion, Acknowledgments and References (limited to 40).
+The body of the manuscript should be preceded by a non-structured abstract (with no sub-headings), with a maximum of 500 words.
+Then, authors should proceed to sections of Introduction, Materials and Methods (containing the research’s ethical approval) Results, Discussion and References (limited to 40).
 Pages should be numbered consecutively in Arabic numerals.
-Tables and figures should be referred to in the text.
-Tables and figures should be numbered and contain a brief specific title.
-Figures such as drawings, photographs, photomicrographs or electron micrographs should be planned to suit the size of a single or double page column.
-Figures (graphs) should be submitted in TIF format, in high resolution (1,200 DPI).
-Other types of images, in black or white or in color art should have a minimum of 600 DPI.
+Tables and figures should be referred to in the text, numbered and contain a brief specific title.
+Figures such as drawings, maps, photographs, photomicrographs or electron micrographs should be planned to suit the size of a single or double page column.
+Figures in black and white or in color should be submitted in TIF format, with high resolution (1,200 DPI).